GitHver/nixisotemp/assets/guides/prereadme.md

 there is no standard interface, so you'll have to navigate the menus yourself.
 But the things you need to make sure are true is:

-- To disable secure boot, as it has nothing to do with security or safety.
+- To disable secure boot, as it likely won't let you boot otherwise. *see also*: [lanzaboote](https://github.com/nix-community/lanzaboote)
 - Make sure SATA mode is not in any RAID configuration.
 Set it to AHCI.
 - Move the USB that you are booting from to the top of the boot priority.